 The best training you can do to prepare for your mount Kilimanjaro climb is hiking.
 Running, swimming and cycling are all very good exercises but what you will be doing on Kilimanjaro is hiking.

-If you live in an area with hiking trails and mountains, this is a great opportunity to practice.
-If you live in a city or somewhere flat, taking stairs instead of elevators and targeted muscle exercises are excellent practice.
+If you live in a city or somewhere flat, taking stairs instead of elevators and targeted muscle exercises are excellent practice that can also help you prepare.

 8. Organize all required gear, documents, medications, etc.

 Organizing your gear can be a very time-consuming process.
 It is best to review our recommended packing list and start thinking about how to organize any missing items as soon as you've booked your climb.
-Most gear can be rented locally, which is a cost-effective and environmentally friendlier alternative to buying new gear.
+Most gear can be rented locally in Tanzania (except for cross-over climbs starting in Nairobi), which is a cost-effective and environmentally friendlier alternative to buying new gear.
 Please check with us for a full list of items available locally.